Original data analysis was conducted by Michele McNeil and Ms. Shah.

 All too often, she said, students don’t get the extra help they need.

 “They are maybe getting it louder and slower,” she said.

-The U.S. Department of Education office for civil rights found disparities in the way children of different races and ethnicities prepare for college and careers, are disciplined, and are given access to experienced teachers.
+The U.S. Department of Education office for civil rights found disparities in the way children of different races and ethnicities prepare for college and careers.

 Access to Courses:

 • More than 80 percent of high schools in the survey said they offer algebra, geometry, and biology.

 • But only about half the high schools surveyed offer calculus.

 • Hispanic students make up 20 percent of the students at high schools that offer calculus, but only 10 percent of the students taking the course.

 • White and Asian students make up nearly three-fourths of the students in these programs, the survey data found.